 - Ensure you (and your partner) go through your diaries/family calendar to check who should be where and when!
 Make arrangements early for attending to children & their hectic social lives!
 Sync electronic calendars (smartphone/Outlook/Google/etc), so you don’t miss appointments & reminders when you’re on the go.

-- Be prepared for your upcoming appointments.
+- Prepare for upcoming appointments.
 (My time as a Girl Guide wasn’t wasted on me!)
-There’s nothing worse than having a panic 10 minutes before you are due to leave for something because you haven’t got things ready.
+Avoid that panic 10 minutes before you are due to leave the house because you haven’t got things ready.
 Check the night before – get everything to one side & you’re good to go!

 - Plan meals and food shopping for the week – if you can.
 Life can be hectic; mealtimes come around sooner than you think!
-A half hour spent checking your family’s whereabouts, meal needs and likes will save you double that time by having everything ready in advance.
-If you can bulk cook meals in one go and freeze some, even better!
-A larger pack of mince, for instance, will do for spaghetti bolognaise AND a cottage pie!
+Spend a half hour checking your family’s whereabouts, meal needs and likes, to save you double the time.
+Have everything ready in advance.
+Batch cook meals in one hit, then freeze.
+A larger pack of mince will do for a spaghetti bolognaise AND a cottage pie!

 - Get your clothes planned and ironed for the week ahead.
-Check a 5 day forecast, think of your upcoming appointments and make a note of what you want to wear to each of them.
-That way, you wont be dithering in front of the wardrobe in a morning, when you really should be on your way out of the door!
+Check the 5-day forecast, your upcoming appointments and make a note of what you want to wear to each of them.
+You’ll avoid time dithering in front of the wardrobe in a morning, when you really should be on your way out of the door!

 - Get any forms, occasion cards, reply slips and so on filled out and ready for posting or to hand in at school.
 I rarely have time in a morning to start reading forms, filling out cheques and finding an envelope, so I find doing it early/as soon as a form comes home from school or a letter arrives pays dividends – and allows me those 5 extra minutes in bed!

 So go ahead and try it!
 I’m sure you’ll notice a difference to your stress levels on a Monday morning!!